The world of art that you can go, see, and feel

 A vast universe on the ceiling of the entrance.
 Below that, fossils of life that have carved history in various spaces on the earth, such as the sky, land, and sea, are lined up and welcomed.

 The first theme on the first floor is "thinking about the earth."

-Nobody has seen the moment the earth was born, so it is used to solve the mystery of flying from spaceIt is a stone that comes in.
-The pieces of information extracted from various stones are connected together to expand the image of creation.
+No one has seen the moment when the earth was born, so it is flying from space that is used to solve the mystery.It's a meteorite.
+By connecting fragmentary information extracted from various stones, the image of Creation will be expanded.

 The second theme is "thinking about life."